KK-2k06/Care-Connect/README.md

 ### 4. Peer-to-Peer Support
 - An **open platform** where students can connect and share thoughts.
-- Single-room chat with **anonymous names** to ensure safety and privacy.
+- **Real-time community chat** with anonymous usernames for safety and privacy.
+- **Live user count** showing how many people are currently in the chat.
+- **Instant message broadcasting** - when one user sends a message, it appears to all users immediately.
+- **WebSocket-powered** real-time communication for seamless interaction.

 ---